Parathion

-Parathion, also called parathion-ethyl or diethyl parathion and locally known as "Folidol", is an organophosphate insecticide and acaricide.
+Parathion, also called parathion-ethyl or diethyl parathion, is an organophosphate insecticide and acaricide.
 It was originally developed by IG Farben in the 1940s.
 It is highly toxic to non-target organisms, including humans, so its use has been banned or restricted in most countries.
-The basic structure is shared by parathion methyl.
+In response to safety concerns, the less toxic but still dangerous analogue parathion methyl was later developed.

 History

 Parathion was developed by Gerhard Schrader for the German trust IG Farben in the 1940s.
 After World War II and the collapse of IG Farben due to the war crime trials, the Western allies seized the patent, and parathion was marketed worldwide by different companies and under different brand names.
 The most common German brand was E605 (banned in Germany after 2002); this was not a food-additive "E number" as used in the EU today.
 "E" stands for Entwicklungsnummer (German for "development number").
 It is an irreversible acetylcholinesterase inhibitor.

-Safety concerns have later led to the development of parathion methyl, which is somewhat less toxic.
+Safety concerns later led to the development of parathion methyl, which is somewhat less toxic.

 In the EU, Parathion was banned after 2001.
 In Switzerland, the substance is no longer approved as a pesticide.